 - MATH 111, or 120, or 124, or equivalent transfer course

-- An applicant must be a matriculated student at the UW Seattle campus at the time of application - if you are a newly admitted UW Seattle student you must wait until your first quarter to apply to the psychology major
+- Be a matriculated student at the UW Seattle campus at the time of application - if you are a newly admitted UW Seattle student you must wait until your first quarter to apply to the psychology major

 *a minimum grade of 2.5 is needed in PSYCH 209 for the BS program